m-reiniger/ClickerApp-angular/README-PUBLIC.md

 ### Use Cases

-Clicker is perfect for various scenarios, such as:
+clickr is perfect for various scenarios, such as:

 - **Sports & Fitness**
   - Counting laps while running